Seahawks go the safe route by drafting Charles Cross, and they’ll be better for it

 “It definitely describes me,’’ he answered without hesitation.

-Obviously, that is better proved in action than words, but by all accounts, he fits the ball.
+Obviously, that is better proved in action than words, but by all accounts, he fits the bill.
 Cross later provided what can only be perceived as an illustration of all of the above — particularly toughness — when asked for his best Mike Leach story.
 He answered by citing one of their first encounters at a practice, in which Cross happened to pull a ligament in his finger.

 “That was one of the funniest conversations we had,” Cross said.
 “He (Leach) was just laughing because I pulled a ligament in my finger — because I was laughing about it, too.”